avaashh/noyying-backend/README.md

 We are trying to solve Grinnell's Science Center's problems with technology (its what Robert Noyce would have wanted).

-Presenting you, Noyying: A map application that helps with route planning in Robert Noyce Science Center and making navigating the building a bit less annoying.
+Presenting you, Noyying: A map application that helps with route planning in Robert Noyce Science Center and makes navigating the building a bit less annoying.

 This is the codebase for the RESTful API system of Noyying built with `Spring Framework` on top of Java, employing `Dijkstra's Algorithm` for shortest route finding between nodes in a graph.